 Nathan Bower wasn’t setting out to revive a dying art form when, straight out of high school, he accepted a three-year apprenticeship as a watch and clock repairman at the Traverse City jeweler Martinek’s.
 He simply liked to tinker.
 But that curiosity quickly became a calling—and now, Bower is one of the country’s few artisan clockmakers, machining each of the gears and painstakingly building handmade, heirloom-worthy, award-winning timepieces out of his Traverse City studio and repair shop.
 We asked Bower to shed some light on the venerable craft of clockmaking, and what’s made his clocks a favorite in Northern Michigan homes and cottages.
-The following interview was first featured in the 2014 April issue of Traverse, Northern Michigan’s Magazine.

 First thing’s first: Why clocks?